dpwright/lp.scm/render.scm.md

 There are a few issues with this module that still need to be resolved.
 These are as follows:

-  * Make a parser\* macro parse-delimited-block to replace parse-latex-block
   * Add support for graphs/diagrams with Python's matplotlib
   * Deal properly with the final latex block (breaks unless there is a non-markup bang somewhere between there and the end of the file at the